seangwright/hacknakron-team-f/README.md

 ## Build

+Use `npm run build` to build the project.
+The build does Ahead of Time compilation of the source code into the `dist/` directory which can be deployed to a web server and served from.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-The build does Ahead of Time compilation of the source code.
-The `dist/` directory can be deployed to a web server and served from.

 ## Further help